Weights for relative motives; relation with mixed complexes of sheaves: Preliminaries: relative motives and weight structures

 \item If $S$ is reasonable (see Definition \ref{dreas}), $\dmcs$ (as a triangulated category) is generated by $\{ g_*(\q_X)(r)\}$, where $g:X\to S$ runs through all projective morphisms (of finite type) such that $X$ is regular, $r\in \z$.

-\item Let $S$ be a scheme which is the limit of an essentially affine projective system of schemes $S_\be$.
-Then $\dmcs$ is isomorphic to the $2$-limit of the categories $\dmc(S_\be)$; in these isomorphism all the connecting functors are given by the corresponding motivic inverse image functors (cf. Remark \ref{ridmot}(2) below).
+\item Let $S$ be a scheme which is the limit of an essentially affine (filtering) projective system of schemes $S_\be$ (for $\be\in B$).
+Then $\dmcs$ is isomorphic to the $2$-colimit of the categories $\dmc(S_\be)$; in these isomorphisms all the connecting functors are given by the corresponding motivic inverse image functors (cf. Remark \ref{ridmot}(2) below).